-When it comes to the classification of tomatoes, heirloom tomatoes are not a variety on their own, instead, it is a term that encompasses all those varieties that have been passed down from generation to generation by farmers through the years.
-Heirloom tomato seeds from a season are dried up, saved and planted the following season, year after year.
+When it comes to the classification of tomatoes, heirloom tomatoes are not a variety on their own.
+Instead, it is a term that encompasses all those varieties that have been passed down from generation to generation by farmers through the years.
+Heirloom tomato seeds from one season are dried up, saved, and planted the following season, year after year.

 Most farming experts have decided to call any variety that has not been intentionally cross-pollinated and manipulated for specific traits since before the beginning of the second world war as heirloom tomatoes.

 Over the past few years, the commercial domain has been trying to take advantage of the lack of complete understanding of what makes an heirloom tomato, therefore a few experts such as Craig LeHoullier who deal with heirloom plants have come up with a classification.

 A valuable object that has been given by an older member of a family to a younger member of the same family, esp. one given several times in this way.

 - Family Heirlooms: These are varieties whose seeds have been passed down from generation to generation and are typically very well suited for local growing conditions.